seanbreckenridge/plaintext-playlist/README.md

 cp plainplay resolve_cmd_plainplay ~/.local/bin
 ```

-Reqiures at least `bash` version 4.0.
+Requires at least `bash` version 4.0.

-External dependencies: `mpv`, `fzf`, `python3`, (`pip3 install --user -U textdistance pick`).
-If you don't use commands that require some dependency (e.g. you never call `resolve`), the corresponding dependency isn't required.
+External dependencies: `mpv`, `fzf`, `python3`,(`pip3 install --user -U textdistance pick`), `ffprobe` (installed with `ffmpeg`), `jq`

+This follows 'Progressive Enhancement' with regard to external dependencies; for example, if you never use `resolve`, the corresponding dependency isn't required.
+Before you use a command it checks if you have the required external commands installed.

 Stores configuration (playlists) at `PLAINTEXT_PLAYLIST_PLAYLISTS` (defaults to `~/.local/share/plaintext_playlist`).
-If the environment variable is set, overrides the location.

-Must set `PLAINTEXT_PLAYLIST_MUSIC_DIR` as an environment variable, which defines your 'root' music directory.
+You must set `PLAINTEXT_PLAYLIST_MUSIC_DIR` as an environment variable, which defines your 'root' music directory.
 If you don't have one place you keep all your music, you can set your `$HOME` directory, or `/`, which would cause the playlist files to use absolute paths instead.
 However, that would make the `resolve` function work very slowly, since it would have to search your entire system to find paths to match broken paths against.

 ### Specification